Ryan Smith (cornerback, born 1993): Professional career

-Tampa Bay Buccaneers
+Tampa Bay Buccaneers (first stint)

 2016

-The Tampa Bay Buccaneers selected Smith in the fourth round with the 108th overall pick in the 2016 NFL Draft.
+The Tampa Bay Buccaneers selected Smith in the fourth round with the 108th overall pick in the 2016 NFL draft.
 Smith was the 18th cornerback drafted in 2016.

-On May 5, 2016, the Tampa Bay Buccaneers signed Smith to a four-year, $2.93 million contract with a signing bonus of $592,161.
+On May 5, 2016, the Buccaneers signed Smith to a four-year, $2.93 million contract with a signing bonus of $592,161.

-The Buccaneers immediately converted Smith to safety.
-Throughout training camp, Smith competed for a job as a backup safety against Isaiah Johnson, Kimario McFadden, and Elijah Shumate.
-Head coach Dirk Koetter named Smith the backup free safety, behind Bradley McDougald, to begin the regular season.
-On September 25, 2016, Smith made his professional regular season debut as the Buccaneers lost 37–32 against the Los Angeles Rams in Week 3.
+The team immediately converted Smith to safety.
+Throughout training camp, Smith competed for backup safety against Isaiah Johnson, Kimario McFadden, and Elijah Shumate.
+Head coach Dirk Koetter named Smith the backup free safety behind Bradley McDougald to begin the regular season.
+On September 25, Smith made his professional regular season debut as the Buccaneers lost 37–32 against the Los Angeles Rams in Week 3.
 In Week 9, he recorded his only tackle of the season during a 43–28 loss against the Atlanta Falcons.
-He finished his rookie season in 2016 with one tackle in 14 games and zero starts.
+He finished his rookie season in 2016 recording one tackle in 14 games with zero starts.

 2017

 Following the 2016 season, the Buccaneers announced that Smith would be moved back to cornerback.
 During training camp, Smith competed to be the third cornerback on the depth chart against Javien Elliott, Jude Adjei-Barimah, Robert McClain, and Josh Robinson.
-Head coach Dirk Koetter named Smith the third cornerback on the depth chart to begin the regular season, behind Brent Grimes and Vernon Hargreaves.
+HC Koetter named Smith to the roster spot to begin the regular season, behind Brent Grimes and Vernon Hargreaves.

-On September 24, 2017, Smith earned his first career start in place of Brent Grimes who was sidelined due to a shoulder injury.
-Smith finished the Buccaneers’ 34–17 loss at the Minnesota Vikings with three solo tackles and one pass deflection.
-Smith started another two games in place of Grimes (Weeks 8–9) after Grimes re-injured his shoulder.
+On September 24, 2017, Smith earned his first career start in place of Grimes who was sidelined due to a shoulder injury.
+In the Buccaneers' 34–17 loss at the Minnesota Vikings, Smith finished with three solo tackles and one pass deflection.
+He started another two games in place of Grimes (Weeks 8–9) after the latter re-injured his shoulder.
 In Week 9, he collected a season-high nine combined tackles during a 30–10 loss at the New Orleans Saints.
-In Week 10, Grimes became a starting cornerback for the remainder of the season after Vernon Hargrove suffered a hamstring injury and was subsequently placed on injured reserve on December 20, 2017.
-On November 26, 2017, Smith made a season-high eight solo tackles during a 34–20 loss at the Atlanta Falcons in Week 12.
-Smith was inactive for the Buccaneers’ Week 16 loss at the Carolina Panthers due to an ankle injury, but returned for the last game of the season the following week.
-He finished the 2017 NFL season with 62 combined tackles (51 solo), five pass deflections, and two forced fumbles in 15 games and ten starts.
+In Week 10, Grimes became a starting cornerback for the remainder of the season (as announced weeks later on December 20) after Hargreaves was placed on injured reserve with a hamstring injury; this move kept Smith as a starting cornerback.
+On November 26, Smith made a season-high eight solo tackles during a 34–20 loss at the Falcons in Week 12.
+Smith was inactive for the Buccaneers' Week 16 loss at the Carolina Panthers due to an ankle injury, but returned for the season finale the following week.
+He finished the 2017 NFL season with 62 combined tackles (51 solo), 5 pass deflections, and two forced fumbles in 15 games with 10 starts.